Balancing energy and balancing capacity markets (mFRR)

 Balancing energy bids are either upregulating or downregulating bids.
 In case of upregulation, the resource owner either increases production or decreases consumptions and therefore sells energy to Fingrid.
 In case of downregulation, the resource owner decreases production or increases consumption and buys energy from Fingrid.

 A Nordic balancing energy bid list is prepared from all balancing energy bids by setting the bids in order of price.
-For balance management and frequency maintenance, the balancing energy bids are used in order of price to the extent allowable by the situation of use of the power system.
-Of the upper balancing energy bids, the cheapest is used first and, correspondingly for lower balancing energy bids, the most expensive is used first.
-If, because of the situation of use, a bid cannot be used, it is then left unused.
+For balance management and frequency maintenance, the balancing energy bids are used in order of price to the extent allowable by the operational situation of the power system.
+Of the up regulating bids, the cheapest is used first and, correspondingly for down regulating bids, the most expensive is used first.
+If, because of the operational situation, a bid cannot be used, it is then left unused.